3niks3/wallet/README.md

 4. As a User, I can create a virtual Wallet.
     - user can create multiple virtual wallets (each wallet should have unique name from other user wallets)
 5. As a User, I can view a list of my virtual Wallet.
-    - There is display list of uer virtual wallets
+    - There is display list of user virtual wallets
 6. As a User, I can rename my virtual Wallet.
     - user can edit virtual wallet information (rename wallet, name should be unique for other user wallets )
 7. As a User, I can delete a virtual Wallet.